TomC17/TomC17/README.md

 <h1><p>&nbsp;🌊 Hello, I'm Tom.</p>
 <h3 align="left">A software engineer and game developer.</h3>

+   ### 🔥 Main projects
+ - 🌊 [Great Wave Games](https://great-wave-games.com/) - A website hosting information about the games I've developed.
+ - 👨🏻‍💻 [Metagawa](https://www.metagawa.com/)- My portfolio, all my projects can be found here, big or small.
+  - Novus Conquest - A strategy RPG, developed with AI tools as part of a study into how the integration of AI tools can affect the workflow of a Game Developer.

   #### 🛠 Currently Working On
-  - Novus Conquest - A strategy RPG, developed with AI tools as part of a study into how the integration of AI tools can affect the workflow of a Game Developer.
-  - Useful websites
+  - New helpful websites and software for myself, like 🥃[Mohidoi](https://mohidoi.com/)!
   - Steam Deck Frontend Themes

   #### 📚 Learning About